fhirter/ParalleleUndVerteilteSysteme/Slides/Slides.md

 ## Local-first software

 End-user device is a full replica; servers are just for backup.

-“Local-first”: a term introduced by me (Martin Kleppmann) and my colleagues https://www.inkandswitch.com/local-first/
+“Local-first”: a term introduced by Martin Kleppmann and his colleagues https://www.inkandswitch.com/local-first/

+---

 Calendar app with cross-device sync as an example: